-174 String Instruments II
+MUS 174 String Instruments II

 A course designed to prepare the prospective music teacher to teach cello and string bass in the elementary and secondary public school environments.
-This course is the second of a two-semester sequence in string instrument performance and pedagogy.
+This course is the second of a twosemester sequence in string instrument performance and pedagogy.
 The course will include one lecture section and one lab section per week.
 Prerequisite: Grade C or better in String Instruments I or equivalent professional competency.
 Offered every three years.
+Lab fee applies.

-191, 192 Instrumental Ensembles

-One-year activity courses.
+MUS 191, 192 Instrumental Ensembles 1.1 One-year activity courses.
 Both semesters must be taken to receive credit.
 Eastern Winds, Eastern Jazz Ensemble and Eastern Strings are ensembles comprised of wind instruments or string instruments and players interested in repertoire of various performing forces.
 The ensemble performs on and off campus.